Question 1: Date of diagnosis of primary disease for infusion

 Report the date of the first pathological diagnosis (e.g., bone marrow or tissue biopsy) of the disease.
 Enter the date the sample was collected for examination.
 If the diagnosis was determined at an outside center, and no documentation of a pathological or laboratory assessment is available, the dictated date of diagnosis within a physician note may be reported.
 Do not report the date symptoms first appeared.

-CIBMTR captures the classification of AML based on the World Health Organization (WHO) 2022.
+CIBMTR captures the classification of other leukemia based on the World Health Organization (WHO) 2022.
 Report the other leukemia disease classification at diagnosis.
 See below for general information about the other leukemia classifications listed on the form:

 • Hairy cell leukemia is characterized by the presence of abnormal B-lymphocytes in the bone marrow, peripheral blood, and spleen.